 5. Luis Artime

-He is not very well known outside his native south America.
-However Luis Artime is one of the deadliest Argentine strikers in the team.
-He won the national titles in both Argentina and Uruguay as well as Libertadores and intercontinental Cup titles with Montevideo’s Nacional.
+He is not very well known outside his native South America.
+However, Luis Artime is one of the deadliest Argentine strikers in team history.
+He won the national titles in both Argentina and Uruguay as well as Libertadores and Intercontinental Cup titles with Montevideo’s Nacional.

 In 1966, Luis Artime netted three goals in his nation’s four appearances.
 Those included a memorable double to down dangerous Spain side in the group stages.

 He is not an out and out striker, unlike any other names.
 Holding jersey no 7 he was more than a second striker.
 By linking between midfield and attack, he was mobile, intelligent, and the blonde superstar in the Argentina team.

 In 1990 and 1994 world cup, Caniggia’s partnership with Diego Maradona was one of the most dynamic and exciting duos in the tournament’s history.

 Claudio’s goal against Brazil was one of the four notches in the world cup tournaments.

 Guillermo Stabile had played one tournament, but it was certainly a memorable one.

 He was compared to the France great Just Fontaine.